leodeslf/leaf/prebuild/engg/ds.md

 A skewed binary tree is a tree in which *all child nodes are left or right nodes*.

-The two possible types of skwewd binary tree:
+The two possible types of skewed binary tree:

 - **Left-skewed binary tree**.
 - **Right-skewed binary tree**.